Supporting Students in Distress (Guide)

 Be upfront about your role and limits to your role.
 It is ok to say you need assistance from someone to ensure you can provide the best support and information.

-Remind the person they have an option to lodge a disclosure form with the ANU, report to the ANU, or report to the Police.
+Remind the person they have an option to lodge an identified or anonymous disclosure form with the ANU, formally report to the ANU, and/or report to the Police.
 An ANU Student Safety and Wellbeing Case Manager can assist them to clarify the options and provide information on each of the processes.

 Maintain confidentiality: